 “But if Airbnb only gets you 18 days per month of occupancy, then your gross income would only be $1,800/month.”

-Vacancy rate is far from your only expense though.
-You’ll need to pay for gas, electric, water, internet, consumables like toilet paper and soap.
+The vacancy rate is far from your only expense, though.
+You’ll need to pay for gas, electricity, water, internet, and consumables like toilet paper and soap.
 And don’t forget extra occupancy taxes tacked onto short-term rentals!

-“Once you subtract these from that $1,800/month gross, you’ll find — in this example — that the long-term 12-month lease actually nets you more money.
+“Once you subtract these from that $1,800/month gross, you’ll find—in this example—that the long-term 12-month lease actually makes more money.

-“That’s not to say that all long-term rentals are better, nor is it to say that all short-term rentals are better.
+“That’s not to say that all long-term rentals are better or that all short-term rentals are better.
 It simply means that you should not make assumptions based off gross income alone.
 Compare the two options to see which one is more lucrative.”

 2. Price Against Hotels, Not Other Rentals

-Al Williamson, arguably the top expert on Airbnb rentals in the country, urges a counterintuitive approach to pricing.
+Al Williamson, arguably the country’s top expert on Airbnb rentals, urges a counterintuitive approach to pricing.

-“Your Airbnb pricing should have nothing to do with what you could charge for a long-term rental.
-In fact, don’t even price your nightly rates based on other nearby Airbnbs!
+“Your Airbnb pricing should not be related to what you could charge for a long-term rental.
+Don’t even price your nightly rates based on other nearby Airbnbs!

-“Your competition is made up of nearby hotels.
-Look at comparable hotels’ nightly rates, and then try to beat them by 15-25%.”
+“Your competition consists of nearby hotels.
+Look at comparable hotels’ nightly rates and try to beat them by 15-25%.”

 Want a complete online lesson from Al about how to succeed as a short-term rental business?
 Here’s a free webinar we hosted with him, breaking down how he’s doubled his rental revenues.